saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

             preserve_default=False,
         ),

-to remove the default and add null/blank parameters (which allows the inserts during the data migrations):
+to remove the default and add null/blank parameters (which allows leaving subclass data in place during the data migrations):

 .. code:: python